nanovms/ops-documentation/introduction.md

 ### Architecture

-Unikernels are typically deployed diretly to the cloud as native disk images.
+Unikernels are typically deployed directly to the cloud as native disk images.
 For example on AWS when you do an 'ops image create' we create a new AWS AMI every single time.
-That AMI when you spin it up with 'ops instnace create' spins up a new ec2 instance.
+That AMI when you spin it up with 'ops instance create' spins up a new ec2 instance.
 This removes the need for a complex orchestration system that you might be used to using with something like kubernetes.